Falco927/MS2-ftmp-/README.md

  ## Acknowledgements
-  * Thank you to my mentor advice and support.
+  * Thank you for my mentor's advice and support.
-  * Thank you to the tutor's at code institute for the continuous support and feedback.
+  * Thank you to the tutors at code institute for the continuous support and feedback.